lp1dev/hack.courses/content/posts/hack_courses.md

 # What does it contains?

 Hack.courses contains exercices, resources, slides and class content related to hacking and development.
+Some of them are available in french, some of them are available in english.

 # Who is it for?

-Information Security enthusiasts, offensive security enthusiasts looking for class material and training.
+Development, Information Security and Offensive Security enthusiasts looking for class material and training.